-Westoe Predators U13s - led by head coach Dave Holman - hoped to raise as much as possible so they can go on tour next summer.
+The Westoe Predators Under-13s team - which is lead by head coach David Holman -hoped to raise as much as possible to that they could go on tour next summer.

-Around 60 people are set to go on the trip, including 30 players, along with coaching staff and parents, so funds are needed to pay for things such as accommodation and travel.
+Around 60 people are set to go on the trip, including 30 players, along with coaching staff and parents so funds are needed to pay for things such as accommodation and travel for the group.

 Each year the team also organises numerous events for the kids to get involved in.

-Mr Brennan, who has been a coach for three years, added: “We do two or three things each year, especially during the summer when we don’t play rugby, such as a surf school.
+Mr Simpson, who has been a coach for three years, added: “We do two or three things each year, especially during the summer when we don’t play rugby, such as a surf school.